 - DIRECTV TECHNICIANS SEEK TO CONSOLIDATE CLASS ACTION LAWSUITS AROUND THE COUNTRY.
 Satellite television technicians who allege they are being misclassified as independent contractors requested the Judicial Panel on Multidistrict Litigation to consolidate eleven Fair Labor Standards Act lawsuits against DirecTV and its network of home service providers.
 The technicians argue that the claims “are dominated by common questions of fact that present identical legal issues” and that the common threshold question is “whether the economic realities of DirecTV’s uniform policies and practices render each [technician] as an employee of the Defendants, as opposed to an independent contractor.”
 The technicians seek an order from the Panel to transfer the actions currently pending across the country to a single federal district for consolidated proceedings.
 They assert that they expect 34 more suits to be filed soon, eventually creating 45 related cases across 35 federal districts on behalf of nearly 500 plaintiffs.
 In Re DirecTV Inc. Fair Labor Standard Act Wage and Hour Litigation, MDL No. 2594 (October 16, 2014).

 - FEDEX GROUND DRIVERS CONTINUE AVALANCHE OF SUCCESSES AGAINST FEDEX GROUND IN INDEPENDENT CONTRACTOR CHALLENGES.
 FedEx experienced an avalanche of independent contractor misclassification rulings in the course of one week.
-As more fully discussed in our blog post dated October 6, 2014, both the Supreme Court of Kansas and the National Labor Relations Board considered the classification status of FedEx’s Home Delivery and Ground Division drivers in Kansas and Connecticut, respectively.
+As more fully discussed in my blog post dated October 6, 2014, both the Supreme Court of Kansas and the National Labor Relations Board considered the classification status of FedEx’s Home Delivery and Ground Division drivers in Kansas and Connecticut, respectively.
 In blockbuster decisions that may portend extensive misclassification liability for FedEx, the court and federal agency concluded that the drivers had been misclassified as independent contractors under Kansas law and under the National Labor Relations Act.
 These decisions come on the heels of a profound victory for FedEx Ground and Home Delivery drivers only six weeks earlier, when the U.S. Court of Appeals for the Ninth Circuit found in two separate cases that the drivers were employees and not independent contractors under California and Oregon law.
-See our blog post dated August 29, 2014.
-For a recent discussion about FedEx’s business model in the wake of these decisions, see the October 23, 2014 article in the Washington Post entitled, “How Fedex is trying to save the business model that saved it millions,” in which this blog’s co-publisher, Richard Reibstein, is quoted.
+See my blog post dated August 29, 2014.
+For a recent discussion about FedEx’s business model in the wake of these decisions, see the October 23, 2014 article in the Washington Post entitled, “How Fedex is trying to save the business model that saved it millions,” in which this blog’s publisher, Richard Reibstein, is quoted.

 On the Legislative Front (one matter)

 - CALIFORNIA PASSES NEW LAW AIMED AT STAFFING COMPANIES THAT REFER INDEPENDENT CONTRACTORS.
 A new California law imposes costly risks to companies using misclassified independent contractors supplied by staffing and recruiting firms.
-This new law was the subject of our blog post dated October 1, 2014, which includes an in-depth analysis of the new law and describes the way in which staffing companies and companies that utilize their services can minimize misclassification liability exposure.
+This new law was the subject of my blog post dated October 1, 2014, which includes an in-depth analysis of the new law and describes the way in which staffing companies and companies that utilize their services can minimize misclassification liability exposure.

 Regulatory and Enforcement Initiatives (2 matters)

 - U.S. LABOR DEPARTMENT SIGNS UP ALABAMA AS THE 16TH STATE TO ENTER INTO A FEDERAL-STATE MISCLASSIFICATION PACT.
 The Alabama Department of Labor signed a memorandum of understanding with the United States Department of Labor’s Wage and Hour Division (“WHD”) “to protect the rights of employees by preventing their misclassification as something other than employees, such as independent contractors.”
 A News Release dated October 2, 2014 reported that the Alabama DOL became the 16th state agency to enter such a partnership with the federal government.
 Dr. David Weil, Administrator of the WHD, stated: “This memorandum of understanding sends a clear message that we are standing together with the state of Alabama to protect workers and responsible employers and ensure everyone has the opportunity to succeed.”
 The News Release clarified that the use of independent contractors is not “inherently illegal,” but that misclassification is a serious problem and the use of an independent contractor business model may not be used to evade compliance with federal labor law.
-As the publishers of this blog have stated in blog posts when reporting on other states that have signed up with the federal DOL, businesses using independent contractors have ways by which they can minimize the risk that increased government regulation will determine that a company’s otherwise legitimate independent contractor relationships are being used to evade compliance.
+As the publisher of this blog has stated in blog posts when reporting on other states that have signed up with the federal DOL, businesses using independent contractors have ways by which they can minimize the risk that increased government regulation will determine that a company’s otherwise legitimate independent contractor relationships are being used to evade compliance.